Timendus/chip8-test-suite/README.md

 You should see the above on your screen.
-Each code on the screen corresponds to an opcode, and shows if the output value is correct (first checkmark), if the flag is correct (second checkmark) and if the order in which the `vF` register is read and written to is correct (third checkmark).
+Each code on the screen corresponds to an opcode, and shows if the output value is correct (first checkmark), if the flag is correct (second checkmark) and if the order in which the `vF` register is read and written to is correct (third and fourth checkmarks).
 If you see a cross instead of a checkmark in any of these spots, you have an issue in your interpreter logic.

-First, a note on the third checkmark, for the `vF` order: This checks to see if an instruction where `vF` is one of the operands (like `v0 += vF` / `0x80F4`) works as expected.
+First, a note on the third and fourth checkmarks, for the `vF` order: This checks to see if an instruction where `vF` is one of the operands (like `v0 += vF` / `0x80F4`) works as expected.
 It's easy to make the mistake of setting the `vF` register first, and then performing the mathematical operation.
 If you do that, however,